 Lady Grange was the wife of James Erskine, a wealthy 18th century Scottish Lord and barrister.

 In 1732, the good lady discovered papers that showed her husband was involved in a plot to overthrow the British monarchy.
-The plot was part of an ultimately failed coup to install Scottish heir Bonnie Prince Billy on the British throne.
+The plot was part of an ultimately failed coup to install Scottish heir Bonnie Prince Charlie on the British throne.
 Outraged by this treasonous behaviour, Lady Grange immediately determined to reveal her husband's activities.

 Lady Grange was abducted at her husband's order and taken initially to an isolated castle that he owned in northern Scotland.
 She was then interred in a private mental hospital before being moved to the St Kilda islands around 1735.